MeRupamGanguly/interview-preparation/Kubernetis.md

 	- etcd: A distributed key-value store that holds all the configuration data and state of the Kubernetes cluster.
 When we make changes to the cluster (e.g., deploying an application or scaling a service), the API Server updates the state in etcd.
 This allows Kubernetes to recover from failures by restoring the cluster state from etcd.

-- Worker Nodes: worker node refers to a machine (virtual or physical) that runs the applications and workloads in your Kubernetes cluster.
-On AWS, worker nodes are typically Amazon EC2 instances that are part of your Kubernetes cluster.
+- Worker Nodes: worker node refers to a machine (virtual or physical) that runs the applications and workloads in our Kubernetes cluster.
+On AWS, worker nodes are typically Amazon EC2 instances that are part of our Kubernetes cluster.
 Kubernetes Components on Worker Nodes:
 	- Kubelet: An agent that ensures containers are running in Pods.
 The Kubelet communicates with the API Server to get the desired state of Pods.
 It then makes sure that the containers in those Pods are running as expected.
 If a container fails or crashes, the Kubelet will restart it to maintain the desired state.
 It also collects and reports metrics about the Node and the Pods running on it.